Annamarie2019/ExampleDApps/README.md

 - `source-chain` and `destination-chain`

 \[Editor: Such as?
-What's the correct way to identify each?]
+What's the correct way to identify each?
+Explained elsewhere?
+Link?]

 - variables such as `message`, `amount`, and `account`

-- \[Editor: What is the expected syntax: message: "message", amount: whole numbers (what level of token is aUSDC?
-I assume we explain the token (eth stablecoin?) and denominations elsewhere (where?)), account: how are accounts identified?]
+- \[Editor: What is the expected syntax: message: "message", amount: whole numbers (I assume we explain the token (eth stablecoin?) and denominations elsewhere (where?)), account: how are accounts identified?]

 and run the test and deploy.